What makes Palm Beach a unique affordable luxury travel destination?

-FRIDAY: I'm up early and I like to walk several blocks to the Surf Side Diner on South County Road for a tasty organic breakfast of eggs over medium easy, salad, wheat toast and strong coffee.
-Solos, couples and families frequent this popular breakfast establishment with newspapers and big screen TVs to keep you informed on the latest news.
+I'm up early and I like to walk several blocks to the Surf Side Diner on South County Road for a tasty organic breakfast of eggs over medium easy, salad, wheat toast and strong coffee.
+Solos, couples and families frequent this popular breakfast place with a classic, casual and laid-back diner atmosphere.